How to Insure Classic and Collector Cars

 Note that insurance companies may offer more options to you, but these are the ones that you’ll regularly see.

 Anyone whose vehicle qualifies for collector car insurance should think about buying it.
 If you’re still on the fence about protecting your vehicle, think about whether or not you’ll be taking it for a spin.
-If you plan on driving it, even a little, you should have insurance.
-It’s wise to protect your car if it’s of incredible value because repairs will likely be expensive if it’s damaged.
+If you plan on driving it, even a little, you should have a policy in place.
+It’s wise to protect your pride and joy if it’s of incredible value because repairs will likely be expensive if it’s damaged.

 Unfortunately, it’s hard to predict when accidents or acts of God can happen.
 Protecting your collector car allows you to enjoy it without worrying about replacing it or paying out of pocket for any damages.

-While having insurance for an antique or collector car is very smart, there are times when it’s not necessary or even unavailable to buy.
-Below is a list of those who don’t need classic or collector car insurance:
+While having coverage for an antique or otherwise valuable car is very smart, there are times when it’s not necessary or even unavailable to buy.
+Below is a list of those who don’t need this special category of auto insurance:

 • Your car isn’t in good repair or working condition